sidroy9/Heart-Disease-Prediction-ML/README.md

 ### Data

-The diabetes dataset consists of 1025 data points, with each datapoint having 13 features.
+The heart dataset consists of 1025 data points, with each datapoint having 13 features.
 This dataset is Heart Disease Dataset found on the kaggle.

 **Features**
 1. `age`: age in years